ruthchy/llm-generalization-program-synthesis/synthetic_data/README.md

 - **Main Generation Scripts**
   - `main_length_gen.py`: Generates and splits datasets based on length generalization criteria (length or execution time (later is archived)).
 Creates data with Description, Program, and ASCII-Art columns.
+  - `main_unbiased_test.py`: Generates a test split to the length-gen-dataset which is unbiased.
+This means it contains new unseen programs which are not longer as the ones seen during train and validation.
   - `main_mix_match_gen.py`: Generates and splits datasets based on mix-match generalization criteria.
 Creates data with Description, Program, and Image columns.

 - **Core Components**